Avizacherman/jizo/README.md

 # Setup

 For Jizo the web app is setup using a number of frameworks, APIs, and Ruby gems.
 For starters, the framework we used for styling was done entirely in foundation.
 The two APIs used are Facebook's Graph API and Google's Google Maps API.
-The gems used in Jizo are Koala for generating authentication keys and Omniauth-facebook for authorization and login verification as well as HTTParty for the Graph calls.
+The gems used in Jizo are Omniauth-facebook for authorization and login verification as well as HTTParty for the Graph calls.

 #How to Use
 To use this app the user must first sign into facebook by pressing on the facebook login button located at the top of our page. after the user have a list of events to pick and choose from, the user must then click on an event and will be prompted to choose or type in a starting location.
 After the user types in the location then on the lower left hand side of the page the user will be given directions to that event based on the starting location.
 The user will also have a map displaying the trip and an ability to save directions.
 Then if the user wants someone else to use this service then they should log out and re log in with a different facebook account.